realworldocaml/book/en/objects.md

 convenient middle ground is to annotate the fields and/or class parameters, and add constraints to methods only if necessary.

 Next, we can define the list itself.
-We'll keep a field `head` the refers to the first element in the list, and `last` refers to the final element in the list.
+We'll keep a field `head` that refers to the first element in the list, and `last` that refers to the final element in the list.
 The method `insert` adds an element to the end of the list.